lucas-242/DSA/README.md

 # DSA

-Based on the Pareto principle, this repository handle the main Leetcode problems asked by companies.
+Based on the Pareto principle, this repository handle the main Leetcode problems requested by companies.

 Thanks Aman Manazir for the amazing list.

 You can find the list [here](https://www.amanmanazir.com).